yanguwan/OkrExplorer/README.md

 # Configuration

 The project is based on Python 3.
-All the dependent module is listed in the requirments.txt
+All the dependent modules are listed in the requirments.txt

 Please install them before you apply the tool.
-Besides those dependent module, you need to configure the .env file before starting the tool.
+Besides those dependent modules, you need to configure the .env file before starting the tool.
 The content of the .env is like

 APP_ID, the application id assignment by the Feishu open platform